skinnylatte/pop21/content/posts/2023-02-23-i-now-have-an-attention-span.md

 I'm relearning CSS and JavaScript right now, because I feel like I did not have enough of an attention span or focus back when I first learned it.
 It's also useful because so much has changed since—like CSS is actually fun now!—that I don't mind.

-I'm learning that I am able to sustain a creative pursuit on the side.
+I'm learning that I am able to [sustain a creative pursuit on the side](https://micro.popagandhi.com).
 I have spent a gargantuan amount of effort consolidating my hard drives from Singapore and Malaysia and the US and everywhere in between that, for the first time I believe I have all the writing, photography, video files, that I ever created, in one place.
 And actually be able to find them.
+This was not something I was remotely capable of doing at any point in the past.
+If something was not immediately before me, it did not exist.
+I have written entire books that I have forgotten I have ever written!

 I can even shoot, develop and scan film on a regular basis, something I was never able to do!
 (I could not even remember what film I used, or where anything was, until now.)